10 Bedtime Rituals that Make Mornings Hyggelig

 The National Sleep Foundation recommends you create a hygiene ritual that sends a psychological signal that you are getting ready for bed.
 This can include brushing your teeth, flossing, washing your face, combing your hair.

 While you’re in the bathroom… pamper yourself with your favorite skincare products, like a calming face mask or rejuvenating, anti-aging serum.
 Let the magic ingredients do all the work for you as you sleep, restoring your skin and leaving you refreshed and ready for whatever tomorrow brings.
-And if you’re not sure where to start when it comes to skincare — or you’re just looking for something more effective than your current products — check out Soothe Your Soul.
+And if you’re not sure where to start when it comes to skincare — or you’re just looking for something more effective than your current products — check out our collection of self care essentials.

 Wear comfy clothes